9ae/ace/characters/vio.md

 ### Colleagues

 #### Helga
 Vio's closest friend in the org.
+Why are they close?
+They are one of the few girls who work there.
+The other girls stay away from Helga, because there is some transphobia amongst them.
+Vio was the only girl who didn't mind, and partnered with her during training.

 #### Rein
 Vio's mentor